QuickTry/QuickTry-Server/README.md

-# quicktry
+# QuickTry

-A flask service and library for sandboxing arbitrary script execution using docker.
+QuickTry is a flask service and library for sandboxing arbitrary script execution using docker.

-This application was developed for OSHacks @ Github HQ to quickly edit, run, and execute code snippets from stackoverflow.
-Arbitrary script execution is less than ideal on most environments, so QuickTry isolates all code compilation and interpretation within docker containers.
-This project contains scripts to manage sourced docker images, a library to remotely execute arbitrary code safely, and an application to interface with the outside world.
+This application was developed for OSHacks @ Github HQ to quickly read, execute, and print code snippets from stackoverflow.
+This project contains scripts to manage sourced docker images, a library to remotely execute arbitrary code safely, and a web application to service endpoint.

-# Getting started
+## Getting started
 This project depends on docker and python3, and use of virtualenv is encouraged.
-This setup has tested on Mac OSX and Ubuntu 14.04.
+This setup was tested on Mac OSX and Ubuntu 14.04.

-# Installation
+### Installation
-Create and activate the project environment.
+1. Create and activate the project environment.
 ```
 $ virtualenv -p python3 venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```

-If this is your first time running the project or if there have been changes to the list of supported languages, update the list of docker images.
+2. Update the list of docker images.
+This should be run if this is your first time or if there have been changes to the list of supported languages.
 ```
 $ ./rebuild_docker.sh
 ```

-You can verify that everything is working by running a validation script (a python script with various tests).
+3. Run the validation script.
+This lets you know that everything is working reasonably well.
 ```
 $ python test.py
 ```

-# Running the service
+### Running the service
 We can run the service locally using the following convenience script.
 ```
 $ ./run.sh